 - Pay close attention to the wording of the scenarios and questions.
-Words like, only, except, must be, and cannot be, make a big difference in meaning.
+Words like, only, except, must be, and cannot be, make a big difference in the meaning of the question.

-This section of the exam tests your ability to read and understand a text.
+This section of the exam tests your ability to read and understand text quickly.

 To demonstrate your reading comprehension, you will be asked to read several passages and answer 5-8 questions about each.